lab64makerspace/intro2PCBdesign/Overview & Details/LEDboard/LEDboard_Activity/README.md

 We've provided the first LED symbol of the schematic for you, but you'll need to make the rest of the schematic.
 This should be quick as you can copy paste items, but try to do some of the items below without copy pasting to get some practice:
 * Add an LED symbol by using "Shift - A" or go to "Place - Symobl".
 Go to the LED library and select the "APA102-2020" symbol.
 * Assign the following footprint "LED-APA102-2020" in the "LED_SMD" library to the LED symbols.
+* Add +5V and GND by using "Shift - P" or go to "Place - Power Port".
 * Add text to your schematic to make it clearer.
 To add text, use "Shift - T" or go to "Place - Graphic Text."
 * Add no connects (“Place no connection flag” in the toolbar on the right) to pins 2 and 3 of the D48 and add "n/c" in graphic text next to both pins to increase readability.
-* Annotate the schematic by going to "Tools - Annotate Schematic"
+* Annotate the schematic by going to "Tools - Annotate Schematic".
+To match the numbering in our schematic below (where each bank contains consecutive numbers), select "Sort components by Y position" option as the numbering order.

 This is what your final schematic should look like (don't worry about the fiducials for now, as we will cover them in a later step):